WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 1. The payload body (Section 3.3 of {{!RFC7230}}) of the exchange represented by the `application/signed-exchange` resource.

-   Note that the use of the payload body here means that the `Transfer-Encoding` header field has no effect.
+   Note that the use of the payload body here means that a `Transfer-Encoding` header field inside the `application/signed-exchange` header block has no effect.
+A `Transfer-Encoding` header field on the outer HTTP response that transfers this resource still has its normal effect.

 ### Cross-origin trust in application/signed-exchange {#co-trust-app-signed-exchange}